chalmerj/introcs-lecture-notes/devel/rst/while-with-sequence.rst

     Boolean allDigitsSoFar = (s.Length > 0);

-In more gnerality this
+In more generality this
-conciseness comes ifrom the fact that it is a *Boolean* value that you are trying to set, based on a *Boolean* condition:  You do not need to do that with an ``if`` statement!
+conciseness comes from the fact that it is a *Boolean* value that you are trying to set, based on a *Boolean* condition:  You do not need to do that with an ``if`` statement!
 You just need an assignment statement!
 If you use an ``if`` statement in such a situation,